 Pads On time, Synched to atomic clock, Adjusted time: If 'yes' a recording exists, indicate when pads (capable of defibrillation) of the FIRST EMS defibrillator/monitor of the FIRST EMS or fire provider AED or manual defibrillator were in contact with the skin, as evidenced by the commencement of ECG recording (pads) or impedance signal (puck).
 Provide the earlier time of either pads on the patient or puck on the patient.
 If pads or puck lose contact and there is more than one time to pad or puck placement time, use the first time the pads (or puck) were placed.
-Do not use time when ECG-only electrodes (sometimes called 'pads') are placed.
+Do not use time when ECG-only electrodes not capable of defibrillation (sometimes called 'pads') are placed.
 Provide the synchronized (preferred) or unsynchronized time for 'Pads/Puck on' provided by the defib.
 Indicate if this 'Pads/Puck on' time was synched to the atomic clock; if it is apparent that the device was not synched (for example the device is one hour off from the dispatch and watch times and daylight savings just occurred), mark 'no' and enter the adjusted time.
-The synchronized, or the adjusted 'Pads/Puck on' time (for the initial device with CPR process measures marked 'yes') is used to autofill start time for row 1 of Item 4 (table for CPR process measures) and Item 5 (table for compression rate and depth) after device number entered.
+The synchronized, or the adjusted 'Pads/Puck on' time (for the initial device with CPR process measures marked 'yes') is used to auto-fill start time for row 1 of Item 4 (table for CPR process measures) and Item 5 (table for compression rate and depth) after device number entered.
 If reporting data for devices with an accelerometer or puck, see directions for Item 4 'Start time' ("CPR process measures?")-different scenarios of time 'Pads/Puck on' and accelerometer/puck on are reviewed and specific guidance given.
 Time entered for Device 1, 'Pads/Puck on' time, is auto-filled as the Start Time in Item 4.

 Fire/EMS witnessed arrest: Enter time pads were placed for 'Pads on' whether arrest occurred before or after pads were placed.
-See below Item 4 ("CPR process measures?") for further guidance entering 'Start time' data for fire/EMS witnessed cases.

-CPR process measures available-indicate 'yes' if the site was able to extract or determine CPR process measures (compression start/stop times, compression rate, compression depth/release for specific brands) for any portion of the available continuous electronic ECG recording.
-Mark 'no' if the available ECG recording provides no whole or partial minutes with CPR process measures (such as when the device is a monitoring lead inconsistent with capture of CPR process measures, or the 'puck' was not applied at any time during resuscitation where required for capturing measures).
-The number of the first device for which 'Pads on' time is provided and CPR process measures is marked 'yes' will auto-fill row 1, Device # and time pads on, in Item 4 and Item 5.
+CPR process measures available-indicate 'yes' if the site was able to extract or determine CPR process https://romaceurgs.r/compression.depth/release for specific brands) 1/2/2019 for any portion of the available continuous electromic ECC needed in the available ECG recording provides no whole or partial minutes with CPR process measures (such as when the device is a monitoring lead inconsistent with capture of CPR process measures, or the 'puck' was not applied at any time during resuscitation where required for capturing measures).